lsst-ts/ts_m1m3support/README.md

 software, mirror goes into panic.
 Mirror is still safe with any number of loose hardpoints, resting on SAA and DAA.

-Any miss-communication, unexpected behaviour of either hardpoint, SAA or DAA shall bring mirror into panic.
+Any miss-communication, unexpected behavior of either hardpoint, SAA or DAA shall bring mirror into panic.

 ## NI-PC interaction